 - Depending on the length of your leg, the pillows might not be long enough to support your foot (hanging off).
 Without foot support, there could be added pressure on your knee – which isn’t good.

 Leg pillows for post-surgery are a common item purchased after knee replacement surgery.
 They are long enough for the whole leg, provide adequate cushion but more support than a traditional pillow, and best of all they are relatively inexpensive.

 If you want to read more, I found the best wedge pillow for after knee replacement and wrote about it.

 Whether you’re a young guy/gal or a senior like me, the early days after surgery will take a toll on you.
 Your balance will be slightly off as you manage the pain from TKR.
 The pain will gradually subside and your body should quickly adjust to its new knee.
 Even months after recovery you’ll want some support and that’s why hiking poles are a must-have item after knee replacement.

 Even patients in top shape shouldn’t be ashamed of using a little help.
 A cane in the weeks following surgery will help take some pressure off the knee – although it will put more pressure on your arm.

-Walking sticks can also be used while around the house or exercising outside.
-Unlike canes, walking poles come in a pair.
+Hiking sticks can also be used while you are around the house or exercising outside.
+Unlike canes, hiking poles come in a pair.
 Feel free to only use 1 or both depending on the situation.

 >>read my review on the best walking poles

 While walking/hiking they can help with shock absorption.
-Just as important, the might help you avoid a fall and further injury to your knee or hip.
+Just as important, they might help you avoid a fall and further injury to your knee or hip.

 No. 7 A Fresh Pair of Shoes